Transition Initiatives are living out the saying "Many hands make light work" in so many ways! From gathering in-kind

 Sellens for sharing this report with us!

 The workPARTY was our first try at a Roving Workparty around Whatcom County that will hopefully solidify as a monthly event.
-The vision is that we can swarm neighborhood Transition Initiatives,
+The vision is that we can swarm neighborhood Transition Initiatives, workgroup projects, or resilience-related projects of other local

-existing groups, giving a fresh burst of energy to each.
+.
 This project was a collaboration with Transition Southside and the Center for Local Self-Reliance,

 who were happy to have some help putting in a perimeter deer fence that